bsdlabs/community/guidelines.md

 ### How We Work

-* Feel free to bring your own flavour to our persona
+* Feel free to bring your own flavour to our persona.
-* Represent, don't argue
+* Represent, don't argue.
-* Ask the team for advice if you're not comfortable or confident posting something
+* Ask the team for advice if you're not comfortable or confident posting something.
 * Respond to FreeBSD mentions on Twitter in a timely manner with quality engagement.
 * Amplify the contributions of community members, e.g. retweet someone's first issue created or port maintained.
 * Amplify the voice of community members, users and contributors alike.
 * Stimulate positive conversation and discourse about FreeBSD.
 * Positively amplify the work and contributions of relevant and related open-source Projects on Twitter.
 * Promote a positive, fun, and productive discourse and presence online.
-* Avoid bashing brands, companies, individuals, or other projects
+* Avoid bashing brands, companies, individuals, or other projects.
-* Ignore negativity, unless you're **well** equipped to handle it
+* Ignore negativity, unless you're **well** equipped to handle it.
-* Don't share any personal/confidential information, including any kind of information shared with you in confidence or within private channels
+* Don't share any personal/confidential information, including any kind of information shared with you in confidence or within private channels.
-* Avoid speculation
+* Avoid speculation.
-* Don't spam
+* Don't spam.

 ### Specific Examples